Speaker at UW-P's Ebony Weekend urges students to live for their dreams

 “You’ve got to put that together,” he said.
 “You’ve got to have a dream.”

-Then you’ve got to establish goals and develop the knowledge to achieve them.
-Finally, you’ve got to put that knowledge into action.
+Then you have to establish goals and develop the knowledge to achieve them.
+Finally, you have to put that knowledge into action.

 “It’s going to take a lot of work,” Herrington said.
 “It’s going to take a lot of failure, a lot of work, a lot of hard work.
 That’s why you’ve got to find that confidence.”